-To scan items, slide or push them over the scanner as shown in Figure 35.
+To scan items, slide or push them over the scanner as shown in Figure 32.
 Also see Figure 4 for views showing the scan zone.
 The scanner will work equally well with either a left-to-right or right-to-left motion through the scan zone.
-There is no need to reorient an item's bar code since the scanner and its Top Down Reader (TDR) can read the left, right, front and back side, as well as the top and bottom of an item.
+There is no need to reorient an item's bar code since the scanner can read the left, right, front and back side, as well as the bottom of an item.